polkadot-developers/awesome-substrate/README.md

 - [`substrate-stencil`](https://github.com/kaichaosun/substrate-stencil) - A template for a Substrate node that includes staking and governance capabilities.
 - [polkadot-js-api-ts-template](https://github.com/kianenigma/polkadot-js-api-ts-template) - A template project to kickstart hacking on top of `@polkadot/api`.
 - [INK!athon](https://inkathon.xyz/) - Full-stack dApp boilerplate with ink! smart contracts and a React frontend using the `useInkathon` (listed below) hooks library maintained by [Scio Labs](https://scio.xyz).
-- [Subsocial Starter Kit](https://docs.subsocial.network/docs/develop/developer-quickstart) - A starter boilerplate for building web3 social apps for Polkadot ecosystem on top of Subsocial blockchain (parachain on Polkadot).
+- [Subsocial Starter Kit](https://docs.subsocial.network/docs/develop/developer-quickstart) - A starter-kit for building web3 social apps for the Polkadot ecosystem, powered by the [Subsocial blockchain](https://subsocial.network).

 ## FRAME Pallets